What To Eat To Boost Your Marathon Training

 During marathon training the focus should be on eating in a way that helps accomplish the training.
 This is a period of demanding energy needs.
 Trying to cut back for the calorie deficit necessary for weight loss can reduce the effectiveness of the training effort.

 On the flip side, over eating is also a common mistake.
 Energy demands should be met by eating a healthy variety throughout the day and well-timed around workouts.
 Skimping on energy needs during long runs and throughout the day can lead to overeating (or over rewarding with food) after the training run or at the end of the day.

 As you increase your mileage, eat more calories and calories from complex carbohydrates to support your training — for endurance athletes, target roughly 5 – 7g/kg each day.

 The more you train, the more important your pre- and post-workout nutrition and hydration becomes.
 With bigger demands on your body, your body requires more nutrients and fluids for peak performance and fast recovery.
 This also prevents hunger during your run, sudden energy drops, and excessive weight loss from sweating.

 Here’s what to eat and drink before, during, and after the run:

 A few hours before your run, eat foods that contain carbohydrates to charge your batteries.
 Protein and fats are helpful too, but they take longer to digest.

 As you run, get plenty of fluids and electrolytes to replace what you sweat out.
 As a starting point, aim for 400 – 800mL per hour, but adjust according to how much you sweat.
-Also, when you run more than an hour, eat 30 – 60 grams of carbs every hour (which equals 1 – 2 CLIF SHOT® gels per hour).
+Also, when you run more than an hour, be sure to fuel up with 30 – 60 grams of simple carbohydrates every hour to deliver quick energy to muscles working and in motion.